The Big Differences in Cost of Living in Miami vs. New York

 Broadway - NYC

 However, New York is more expensive for fun things you pay for.
-For example, seeing a movie in Miami costs $15.00 per ticket, while in New York City, it’s $18, a 20% increase.
+For example, seeing a movie in Miami costs $15.00 per ticket, while in New York City, it’s $18, a 20% increase (and it’s the highest movie ticket price in the country).
 Moreover, a ticket to a Broadway musical in NYC can run into the hundreds of dollars, easily.
 In contrast, a ticket to the traveling production of the same show in Miami is still expensive but probably half the price or less for the same seats.

 — What About Healthcare?